ComeOnGetMe/checkee-stats/readme.md

 cd src/retriever
 scrapy crawl checkee
 ```
-This will populate src/retriever/data folder.
+This will populate the `data` folder.

-Customize filter criteria (edit analyze.py) and run analyze
+Then start the visualization server by
 ```
 cd src/analyzer
-./analyze.py
+bokeh serve --show bokeh_server.py
 ```
-This will filter from src/retriever/data folder and produce a histogram of the processing time of filtered entries.